 Rule Reference: §809.75

-Boards must be aware that care may be ended upon an affirmative decision by the Board.
+Boards must inform staff members that care may be ended upon an affirmative decision by the Board.
 However, care must continue if the parent requests that care continue during a TWC hearing within the allowed time frame and requests.
 Boards must ensure that the parent is made aware that if TWC affirms the appeal decision of the Board, the parent will be responsible for the cost of care provided during appeals.

 E-502: Notification of Child Care during Appeal